 Click on save.
 You’d find it added to your domain records.

 That’s it.
 You have successfully set up and configured your custom domain on godaddy to work with your blogger blog.
-Feel free to ask any questions if any.
+If by chance, you faced any issue or you’ve got questions to ask regarding this, please using the comment session and i will reply as soon as i can.